seneeraj/Real-Time-Browser-Based-Audio-Emotion-Detection-Library/README.md

 This repository contains only trained model artifacts and inference code

 For dataset licensing details, please refer to the original dataset publishers.

+License

+This project is licensed under the MIT License.

+You are free to use, modify, and distribute this software for both personal and commercial purposes.

+See the LICENSE file for full details.
+For enterprise or commercial engagement, see COMMERCIAL.md.

 CREMA-D dataset authors